Abaza (surname)

 Abaza is the name of an ethnic group closely related to the Circassians, the Abazins, their language, the Abaza language, an Egyptian noble family, the Abaza Family, and a surname.

-The Abazin people's "self-designation" is Abaza (Abaza language: абаза).
+The Abazin people's "self-designation" is Abaza (абаза).
 The word is also where the historic country of Abazinia gets its name.

 In Russian, the surname "Абаза" (Abaza) was first recorded among noble families in 1843.

 The following people share this surname: